authindicators/BIMI_Receiver_Guidance/Guidance.md

 * Ability to alter DNS to host a new TXT record
 * A webserver to host one or two files, depending on your implementation
-* If you choose to obtain a VMC, you will need a person to act as a representative for your company
+* If you choose to obtain an evidence document, you will need a person to act as a representative for your company
 * The desire to have DMARC enforcement (quarantine/reject) policies on both the organizational and sub-domains. (ex., example.com and sub.example.com)
 * In the DMARC record, pct must be absent or 100%